asamsystems/Thruky/README.md

 - Enable the new Asam theme, create a link to thruk/themes/themes-available/Asam:
 	* go to dir **etc**/thruk/themes/themes-enabled
 	* create link eg. `ln -s ../../../share/thruk/themes/themes-available/Asam Asam`
+	* you may change Thruk's theme to Asam.

 That's it your done :-)
 Restart Thruk to make it aware of the new theme and files.
 Once logged on, change your theme to Asam.